 I though attorneys were paid a percentage of what I get?

-Percentage-based contingency fee agreements are the most common way attorneys get paid in Slocial Security cases.
-However there are two ways an attorney might get paid.
+Percentage-based contingency fee agreements are the most common way attorneys get paid in Social Security disability cases.

 When are fee petitions used?

-Fee petitions are also used if a person disagrees with Social Security approving the standard 25% fee agreement.
+And finally, fee petitions are also used if a client disagrees with the attorney fees Social Security has approved.
 If that happens, the attorney must petition Social Security to have his or her fees approved.